fuinorg/event-store-commons/resilience-tasks.md

 - [x] Optional `Builder.keyServiceTimeout(Duration)` bounds how long a single key service call may block the appending or reading thread; `keyServiceTimeout(Duration, ExecutorService)` takes a caller-owned executor instead of the daemon pool the store otherwise creates and shuts down in `close()`.
-- [ ] The timeout is **opt-in and does not abort the request**: the call runs on an executor and keeps running after the timeout (nothing can interrupt a socket read from outside).
-What is bounded is the wait of the thread that appends or reads - the same reasoning as F3.
-The key service client's own connect/read timeout remains the better primary bound and is documented as such.
+- **Limitation (inherent): the timeout does not abort the request.** The call runs on an executor and keeps running after the timeout, because nothing can interrupt a blocking socket read from outside.
+What is bounded is the wait of the thread that appends or reads - the one that must not hang - which is the same reasoning as F3.
+The key service client's own connect/read timeout remains the better primary bound and is documented as such on the builder method.
+Not fixable in this layer.
+- **Decided (2026-07-23): the timeout stays opt-in (default off).** Switching it on creates a daemon thread pool inside every `EncryptingEventStore`, which is a behavioural change for existing users in exchange for a backstop that a correctly configured vault client does not need.
+Defaulting it to 5 s for consistency with the gRPC and JPA timeouts was considered and rejected on those grounds.

 ---